 four credit hours chosen from any 300- or 400-level philosophy or religious studies courses listed in the College catalog.
 Additional courses that satisfy this requirement may be approved by the department faculty.
+Note: any course not used to satisfy requirements in section a. or b. (above) may be used to satisfy additional elective credit, but course choices are to be selected in consultation with the adviser for the major.
 Credits earned from internships, field experiences, or senior projects cannot be used to meet this requirement.

 St. Mary's Project

 Students who complete an SMP outside of PHIL 493/494 must complete eight additional credit hours chosen from any 300- or 400-level philosophy courses listed in the College catalog, in addition to the courses used by the student to satisfy the requirements of the philosophy major.
 After consultation with the department chair, a reduction of four or eight credit hours may be granted for SMPs with substantial philosophical content.

 Sequence of Study

 First year:

-Core Curriculum requirements and either PHIL 101 or PHIL 120, and PHIL 300 or 301.
+Core Curriculum requirements and either PHIL 101 or PHIL 120 in the fall, and PHIL 215 in the spring.
 Sophomore year:

-Core Curriculum requirements, PHIL 215 and completion of PHIL 300/301, and one non- Western elective philosophy course.
+Core Curriculum requirements, PHIL 300 and PHIL 301, and one non-Western elective philosophy course.
 Junior year:

-Completion of Core Curriculum requirements, PHIL 430 in the spring, one of 380/381/382, and one elective course in philosophy or religious studies, and PHIL 492 in the spring Senior year:
+Completion of Core Curriculum requirements, PHIL 430 in the fall, PHIL 380, and one elective course in philosophy or religious studies, and PHIL 492 in the spring Senior year:

 PHIL 493/494 and one elective philosophy course.

-Degree Requirements for the Minor

-General College Requirements

-General College Requirements (see Curriculum section)

-Course Requirements

-At least 20 credit hours in philosophy as specified under the required and elective courses.
-A grade of C- or better must be received in each course of the minor and the cumulative gradepoint average of courses used to satisfy the minor must be at least 2.00.

-Required core courses (eight credit hours):

-At least one course from each of the following: Either PHIL 101: Introduction to Philosophy or PHIL 120: Introduction to Ethics Either PHIL 300: History of Ancient and Medieval Philosophy, or PHIL 301: History of Modern Philosophy Elective courses:
+Degree Requirements for the Minor General College Requirements General College Requirements (see Curriculum section) Course Requirements At least 20 credit hours in philosophy as specified under the required and elective courses.
+A grade of C- or better must be received in each course of the minor and the cumulative grade-point average of courses used to satisfy the minor must be at least 2.00.
+Required core courses (eight credit hours): At least one course from each of the following: Either PHIL 101: Introduction to Philosophy or PHIL 120: Introduction to Ethics Either PHIL 300: History of Ancient and Medieval Philosophy, or PHIL 301: History of Modern Philosophy Elective courses: